semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 - [Elasticsearch Is Coming](http://reputationvip.io/elasticsearch-is-coming/)
 - [Elasticsearch Always Pays Its Debts](http://reputationvip.io/elasticsearch-always-pays-its-debts/)

-Also, I would like to remember you that a Github repository is available for this set of articles.
+Also, I would like to remind you that a Github repository is available for this set of articles.
 It contains every single query I use, along with a turnkey Elasticsearch cluster running under Docker.
 It is available here:
 [https://github.com/quentinfayet/elasticsearch/tree/3.0](https://github.com/quentinfayet/elasticsearch/tree/3.0)

 ## ROADMAP

 As I just said, this article adds itself to the two previous ones.
-Without no more waiting, let's take a look at the menu.
+No more waiting, let's take a look at the menu.

 - **Routing** will be the first subject I will talk about in this article.
-I will detail you why and how your can configure the way your data are spread among the cluster.
+I will give you detail on why and how you can configure the way your data are spread among the cluster.
 - **Parent-child relationships** and **nested objects** will be my second subject.
-Indeed, we haven't go through every Elasticsearch data types yet.
+Indeed, we haven't gone through every Elasticsearch data types yet.
 - **Scoring** will be my third theoretical subject.
 I will detail you how much the choice of a scoring function is important.
 - **Compound Queries** allow you to combine multiple queries, or to alter the result of other queries.
 - **Scripting** allows you to perform great operations during your queries.